dermotduffy/frigate-hass-card/README.md

 **Note:** The card itself relies on user interactions to function (e.g. `tap` on the menu should activate that button, `tap` on a gallery thumbnail should open that piece of media, etc).
-These internal actions are executed _also_, which means that a card-wide `tap` action probably isn't that useful as it may be disorienting to the user and will trigger on all kinds of basic interaction on the card (e.g. tapping/clicking a menu button).
+Efforts are taken to de-duplicate interactions (e.g. card-wide actions will not be activated through interaction with menu buttons, next/previous controls, thumbnails, etc), but in some cases this is not possible (e.g. embedded WebRTC card controls) -- in these cases duplicate actions may occur with certain configurations (e.g. `tap`).

 ## Menu Modes